cwesson/funge-plus-plus/doc/man.md

 **-g**
 : Start in debugger mode.

+# FILE
+If the file path ends in **.beq** the file is interpretted as a BeQunge file.
+Load a BeQunge file imples **-lNFUN**.

+If the file path ends in **.fl** the file is interpretted as a funge-lib file.

+If the file path ends in **.fmv** the file is interpretted as a Funge Multiverse file.
+Each line of an FMV file consists of a path to a Funge file to load as a universe, followed by yargs for that universe.
+The yargs specified in the FMV file are append to the yargs specified on the command line.

 # YARGS
 Any arguments following the Funge file are passed to the Funge program.
 These arguments are available to the program using the `y` instruction.